-This scenario happens every single day, and some of the best, most responsible people can be either the wallet loser or the wallet finder.
+This scenario happens every day, and some of the best, most responsible people can be either the wallet loser or the wallet finder.
 Unfortunately, picking up someone’s personal—and possibly even valuable—property can come with both risks and benefits.

-- Remain visible while picking it up, and turn it in at the front desk immediately.
+- Remain visible while picking the found wallet up, and turn it in at the front desk immediately.
 If you feel it’s necessary, you can wait while the attendant tries to locate the owner.
-The driver’s license, credit cards, and any retail rewards cards can help; just call the number on the credit cards or rewards cards and provide the name or account number.
-They should have a contact number for the owner, and can pass along the location of the wallet.
+The driver’s license, credit cards and any retail rewards cards can help.
+Just call the number on the credit cards or rewards cards and provide the name or account number.
+They should have a contact number for the owner and can pass along the location of the wallet.

-- It’s best in this case to dial the local police department’s non-emergency number—please do not tie up the 911 dispatch system for something like this—and tell them that you are standing near a lost wallet.
-Ask for a patrol vehicle in the area to come and take over, and wait with the wallet if you can.
+- It’s best in this case to dial the local police department’s non-emergency number—don’t tie up the 911 dispatch system for something like this—and tell them that you found a lost wallet and are standing near it.
+Ask for a patrol vehicle in the area to come and take over, and wait with the found wallet if you can.

 - Let it go.
-Whether they are the owner or not is not really in your wheelhouse.
-You are not responsible for someone who may or may not have criminal intentions, and getting into an argument over the property is not worth it in the end.
+Whether or not they are the owner is not in your wheelhouse.
+You are not responsible for someone who may or may not have criminal intentions.
+Getting into an argument over the property is not worth it in the end.